azdaly/GoogleMobilityWork/README.md

 # GoogleMobilityWork

-Repo analyzing and visualizing Google mobility data
+This is a repo intended to analyze and visualize Google Mobility Data